Contents

 - Click Filter again to hide the menu.

-Live First + Project filter feature
+Live First Destination filter feature

-To use the project filter feature:
+To use the Live first filter feature:

 - The Filter menu opens.